eclipse-tractusx/item-relationship-service/docs/concept/Discovery-process-DTR.md

 IRS starts a contract negotiation for all registry contract offers in parallel and queries the DTRs for all successful negotiations.
-The first registry which responds with a result will be the one used by IRS.
+The first registry which responds with a DT will be the one used by IRS.

 ````mermaid
 sequenceDiagram